Azure/alz-terraform-accelerator/README.md

 It is designed to be used as a template to enable you to get started quickly deploying ALZ with Terraform.

-Please refer to our [wiki](https://github.com/Azure/alz-terraform-accelerator/wiki) for detailed usage instructions.
+Please refer to our [Wiki](https://github.com/Azure/alz-terraform-accelerator/wiki) for detailed features and usage instructions.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./docs/wiki/media/MS-Azure_logo_horiz_c-white_rgb.png">